-Notre Dame London Global Gateway 1 Suffolk Street | London SW1Y 4HG | United Kingdom

-The London Undergraduate Program was initiated in 1981 as an Arts and Letters program and has since expanded to provide an opportunity for all Notre Dame undergraduates from the colleges of arts and letters, business, engineering, and science to spend one semester of their junior year in the London Undergraduate Program.
+Notre Dame London Global Gateway 1 Suffolk Street | London SW1Y 4HG | United Kingdom since expanded to provide an opportunity for all Notre Dame undergraduates from the colleges of arts and letters, business, engineering, and science to spend one semester of their junior year in the London Undergraduate Program.
 While in London, students take classes offered by Notre Dame and British professors at the Notre Dame London Global Gateway near Trafalgar Square.
 Notre Dame's British faculty is selected to include experts whose work is internationally recognized in their fields.
 Students participating in the program live as a group in Conway Hall, a Notre Dame residential facility with supervision provided by the program.
 Arts and Letters students who are interested in independent research can apply to be a Kennedy Scholar.
 Those selected to be Kennedy Scholars participate in a 3-credit research seminar in which they examine research methodologies, visit prominent centers of research and culture, and ultimately prepare individual prospectuses for senior projects.
 Additionally, they take four other courses offered at the London Global Gateway.
 Kennedy Scholars will be eligible to apply for various research grants to begin or continue their research in the summer following their semester in London or early in their senior year.
 In particular, these students will be extremely qualified for a prestigious Kennedy Undergraduate Research Opportunity Program (UROP) grant.